mkdocstrings/griffe/docs/insiders/installation.md

 ### with pip (self-hosted)

-Self-hosting the Insiders package makes it possible to depend on *griffe* normally, while transparently downloading and installing the Insiders version locally.
+Self-hosting the Insiders package makes it possible to depend on *Griffe* normally, while transparently downloading and installing the Insiders version locally.
 It means that you can specify your dependencies normally, and your contributors without access to Insiders will get the public version, while you get the Insiders version on your machine.